palewire/first-python-notebook/docs/index.rst

 Act 5: Hello science
 --------------------

-After all this, you might be thinking "Computer programming sounds great, but couldn't I have done it more efficiently in aExcel?"
+After all this, you might be thinking "Computer programming sounds great, but couldn't I have done it more efficiently in Excel?"

 Depending on how slick you are with a spreadsheet, the answer might be yes.
 With the exception of the ``pandas`` trick that merged the two files most of what we did could be achieved with filters and pivot tables taught in spreadsheet classes.